Shreshya10/Raylib-SnakeGame_Zed/README.md

 # Raylib-SnakeGame_Zed
-A simple snake game built in c++ using raylib using zed as code editor.
+A simple snake game built in c++ using raylib using zed as code editor (build and run)